 The Verdict

-They provide a very flat response at the 32 ohm level and the higher ohm versions add more power to the bass/treble ranges as you go up.
-They will give you a very clear, accurate sound without as much coloration or emphasis on the lows as some others in this price range.
+They provide a fairly flat response at the 32 ohm level and the higher ohm versions add more power to the bass/treble ranges as you go up.
+These headphones will give you a very clear, accurate sound without as much coloration or emphasis on the lows as some others in this price range.
+They are also very comfortable and you will be able to wear them for long periods of time.
+Overall, you really can’t go wrong with these headphones.

 Reverb